anaparthisaiganesh/Androidproject_Team7/README.md

 -->Project Information

-•	Name of the Application- Book Store
+•	Name of the Application- Book Hunt
 -->Supported devices:
 Works in Android 7.0(lollipop) and higher.